MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 ### Upload trailers

 You can add up to 15 trailers to your Store listing.
-Be sure they meet the requirements listed below for each trailer.
+Be sure they meet all of the [requirements](#trailer-requirements) listed below.

-You must provide a video file (.mp4 or .mov), a thumbnail image, and a title for each trailer.
+For each trailer you provide, you must upload a video file (.mp4 or .mov), a thumbnail image, and a title.

 > [!IMPORTANT]
 > When using trailers, you must also provide a **1920 x 1080 pixel image (16:9)** in the [Promotional images](#promotional-images) section in order for your trailers to appear at the top of your Store listing.
 This image will appear after your trailers have finished playing.

 Follow these recommendations to make your trailers effective:
-- Trailers should be of good quality and minimal length (2 minutes or less recommended).
+- Trailers should be of good quality and minimal length (60 seconds or less and less than 2 GB recommended).
+- Use a different thumbnail for each trailer so that customers know they are unique.
+- Because some Store layouts may slightly crop the top and bottom of your trailer, make sure key info appears in the center of the screen.
 - Frame rate and resolution should match the source material.
 For example, content shot at 720p60 should be encoded and uploaded at 720p60.
-- Use a different thumbnail for each trailer so that customers know they are unique.
-- Because some layouts may slightly crop the top and bottom of your trailer, make sure key info appears in the center of the screen.

-You must also follow the requirements stated below.
+You must also follow the requirements listed below.

 **To add trailers to your listing:**
 1. Upload your trailer **video file** in the indicated box.
 A drop-down box is also shown in case you want to reuse a trailer you have alread uploaded (perhaps for a Store listing in a different language).